How to Run YugabyteDB in Docker and Docker Compose

 Connect to the Yugabyte database

-Using the YugabyteDB SQL shell, ysqlsh, you can connect to your cluster and interact with it using distributed SQL. ysqlsh is installed with YugabyteDB and is located in the bin directory of the YugabyteDB home directory.
+Using the YugabyteDB SQL shell, ysqlsh, you can connect to your cluster and interact with it using distributed SQL. ysqlsh is installed in the container and is located in the YugabyteDB bin directory.

 1